Dre0239/workDay/README.md

 - WHEN I refresh the page
 - THEN the saved events persist

-## The following animation demonstrates the application functionality:
+## The following pic demonstrates the application functionality:

 <img src="./Assets/workDay.png" alt ="pic of app" title="Work Day Secheler" />